c0rz/c0rz/README.md

 # Hey! 👋
-I am a backend developer currently living in Jakarta, Indonesia.
+I am a backend developer currently living in Indonesia.

 I guess lately, being active in Python development, but I prefer to think of myself as a person who has much understanding of programming languages.
 I get bored quickly, so I make sure I keep learning new things all the time!
 I like to build impactful software and the idea of open source in general.